Tag

 By | Serial | No Comments

 The inauspicious office of The Hollywood Pulse was in a storefront wedged between a lavanderia and a Burger King.
-Manny Valdez was carefully sprinkling two drops of Tabasco on to each of six Nutter Butter cookies he’d lined up on his desk when Rhea walked in.
+Manny Valdez was at his desk, sprinkling a few drops of Tabasco on to each of six Nutter Butter cookies he’d lined up when Rhea walked in.
 He offered her one.

 “Nutter Butter?”

-“Sure.” she took one and bit into it.
+“Sure.”
+Not one to turn down a pretty good cookie, she took one and bit into it.
 She nodded, nominally impressed by the added heat.

 “And–?” she asked, more nervous than she expected to be.

-He let out a breath, “It’s a little too prose-y, a little political–”
+He let out a breath, “It’s a little… prose-y, a little political–”

 “Political?
 How?!” she cut him off.